An Overview of Cyber Security Funding for Open Source Software: Results

 Network libraries and protocol implementations have also been frequently funded particularly by the STA.
 As could be expected, DNS and BGP implementations and their projects are among the funding recipients.
-Also other networking libraries and implementations crucial for the whole Internet are among the recipients, including those implementing the transport layer security (TLS) and secure shell (SSH) cryptographic protocols~\citep{OpenSSF24c, STA24c}.
+Also other networking libraries and implementations crucial for the whole Internet are among the recipients, including those implementing the transport layer security (TLS) and secure shell (SSH) cryptographic protocols~\cite{OpenSSF24c, STA24c}.
 It is worth mentioning also funding for a project implementing end-to-end encryption protocols as well as four separate funding decisions for projects implementing the pretty good privacy (PGP) cryptography protocol.
-Of the newer networking protocols related to security, WireGuard has also received funding.
+Of the newer open networking protocols related to network security, WireGuard has also received funding.

-Finally, regarding the concept of criticality, it is understandable that also operating systems and their low-level software components have received funding.
-An example would be FreeBSD~\citep{OpenSSF24e}, but the OpenSSF has also granted funding to the Linux kernel, which is closely associated with the OpenSSF's parent organization, the Linux Foundation.
-Although the data is too limited for answering to the associated why-question, this observation is enough to remark that the OSS funding bodies---like many but not necessarily all funding bodies and financing instruments in general, may not be entirely immune to potential biases and conflicts of interests.
-A further point is that criticality as a concept seems to align with the \citeauthor{STA24a}'s \citeyearpar{STA24a} notion of foundational technologies without which the Internet may function poorly and the creation of new software may become difficult.
-The frequent funding of OSS supply chains further aligns with the \citeauthor{OpenSSF24b}'s \citeyearpar{OpenSSF24b} emphasis of dependencies for defining criticality.
+Regarding the concept of criticality, it is understandable that also operating systems and their low-level software components have received funding.
+An example would be FreeBSD~\cite{OpenSSF24e}, but the OpenSSF has also granted funding to the Linux kernel, which is closely associated with the OpenSSF's parent organization, the Linux Foundation.
+Although the data is too limited for answering to an associated why-question, this observation is enough to remark that the OSS funding bodies---like many but not necessarily all funding bodies and financing instruments in general, may not be entirely immune to potential biases and conflicts of interests.

+Finally, a further point is that criticality as a concept seems to align with the STA's \cite{STA25a} notion of foundational technologies without which the Internet may function poorly and the creation of new software may become difficult.
+The frequent funding of OSS supply chains further aligns with the OpenSSF's \cite{OpenSSF24b} emphasis of dependencies for defining criticality.
 However, there is also some room for criticism regarding the concept of criticality and its relation to the funding decisions.
-For instance, \citet{STA24f} has granted $450$ thousand euros for a project seeking to improve documentation about a JavaScript library.
-While documentation is important, it remains debatable how critical the library is with respect to the foundational technologies emphasized by the STA.
+For instance, the STA \cite{STA24f} has granted $450$ thousand euros for a project seeking to improve documentation about a JavaScript library.
+Even though documentation is important, it remains debatable how critical the library is with respect to the foundational technologies emphasized by the funding body.